sapan-ostic/sapan-ostic.github.io/_posts/2017-05-21-Unified-Footstep-Selection-and-Motion-Planning-for-Legged-Robots.markdown

 title: Unified Footstep Selection and Motion Planning for Legged Robots
 date: 2017-09-12 13:32:20 +0300
 description: Developed an iterative optimization method that plans in real-time over a receding horizon to address the problem of dynamic footstep planning for legged robot. # Add post description (optional)
-img: 1.gif # Add image post (optional)
+img: flyped.gif # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Legged Robots, Motion Planning, Model Predictive Control]
+tags: [Legged Robots, Motion Planning, Model Predictive Control, MATLAB]
 ---
 Developed an iterative optimization method that plans in real-time over a receding horizon to address the problem of dynamic footstep planning for legged robot.
 We provided analytical solution to linearization of event-based discrete hybrid dynamics, allowing superior accuracy with lower computation and time complexity compared to numerical differentiation.
 Besides this, we established new method to incorporate terrain as soft-state constraint into the iLQR formulation.